I am drowning in email, and I don’t know what to do.

-“Hey, I’m on my way to the meeting.
+“I can’t talk now.
+I’m on my way to the meeting.” or “On my way.
 Be there in 5.”

-Unless we’ve previously agreed to use text (which is unlikely), I believe texting is not appropriate and to be honest, I tend not to look at texts until the end of the day.
+Unless we’ve previously agreed to use text (which is unlikely), I believe texting is not appropriate for business communications.
+I usually do not read text messages until the end of the day.
 Not to mention, text messages are so fluid and separated from documented work that I am unable to combine text messages with the related and more legitimate business messages.
 I take more time to string these together.

-For me, texting gets a big fat “NOPE”.
-It does not integrate with any structured system, and since it’s a virtually untraceable, informal method of communicating, I have been known to simply not respond to texts that are not personal in nature.
+For me, texting gets a big fat “NOPE.”
+It does not integrate with any structured system, and since it’s a virtually untraceable, informal method of communicating, I have been known to not respond to texts that are not personal in nature.

 Sigh.
 Facebook and Twitter direct messages (DMs) always trouble and frustrate me.
-Sure, they are convenient, easy, quick, and sometimes fun, but like texting, I am unable to seamlessly integrate those messages with my other messages.
+Sure, they are convenient, easy, quick, and sometimes fun, but like texting, I am unable to integrate those messages with my other messages seamlessly.
 There is no way for me to forward a DM to myself (via email), so how can I keep track and document the messages?
-These messages float in cyper-space.
+These messages float in cyber-space.
 Another tricky aspect: if the other person you are messaging with deletes their message(s) to you, the messages are gone.
 Deleted.
 Then what?

 When I receive messages in these social platforms, I will usually refer the person to my website or provide an email address.
-This may sound harsh but if that individual won’t contact me that way, I see a huge red flag flying and think:
+The response may sound harsh, but if that individual won’t contact me that way, I see a huge red flag flying and think:

 Oy!
 LinkedIn.
 The messages, solicitations, and canned responses are overkill.
-Aside from the counter-intuitive nature of LinkedIn, I rarely if ever use the platform (yeah, I know, not a great idea but again… reasons above).
-I would estimate that 90% of the messages I receive through LinkedIn are unsolicited attempts to get me to either follow the person on another platform (which is NOT how this is supposed to work, but again, I digress), individuals trying to sell me on a service I don’t need, or insincere attempts to connect with me from folks who have made it obvious they have not even looked at my profile to see what I actually do.
+Aside from the counter-intuitive nature of LinkedIn, I rarely if ever use the platform.
+I estimate that 90% of the emails I receive through LinkedIn are unsolicited.
+The LinkedIn messages I receive are usually attempting to get me to follow the person on another platform.
+Individuals are trying to sell me on a service I don’t need or write insincere messages in an attempt to connect with me, and it is obvious these individuals have not looked at my profile to verify what services I provide.

 “Did they email that to me?
-Send it in Skype?
+Send it on Skype?
 When?
 What keyword should I search for to find it?”

 The list goes on.
 Nightmare.